prateekpkulkarni/prateekpkulkarni.github.io/README.md

 ## Overview ☄️

 Welcome to my hub!
-I am a passionate engineering student with a keen interest in the areas of [quantum computing](https://en.wikipedia.org/wiki/Quantum_computing) and [machine learning](https://en.wikipedia.org/wiki/Machine_learning).
+I am a passionate engineering student with a keen interest in the areas of [quantum computing](https://en.wikipedia.org/wiki/Quantum_computing), [machine learning](https://en.wikipedia.org/wiki/Machine_learning) and [network-on-chip](https://en.wikipedia.org/wiki/Network_on_a_chip) architecture.
 This will serve as a space where I share my thoughts, achievements, research and anything fun/interesting that I come by!
 You can also find projects that I have worked on earlier, the ones I am currently and my academic positions.
 Feel free to get in touch/drop an email if you wanna discuss about anything!

 ![xkcd Qc](https://imgs.xkcd.com/comics/quantum.png)